keijiro/FaceMeshBarracuda/README.md

 ![gif](https://i.imgur.com/OKFWkug.gif)

-**FaceMeshBarracuda** is a lightweight facial capture package providing a neural network predictor pipeline to generate the approximate geometry of a human face.
+**FaceMeshBarracuda** is a lightweight facial capture package for Unity that provides a neural network predictor pipeline to generate the approximate geometry of a human face.

 FaceMeshBarracuda is heavily based on the [MediaPipe Face Mesh] package.
 Although it is not a straight port of the original package, it uses the same